Create your First Production

 On the top part (1), you have the global navigation, which is always visible throughout all the production pages.

-With the main menu button , you can go to your productions and your tasks (it's common to all permissions).
+With the main menu button Main menu button, you can go to your productions and your tasks (it's common to all permissions).
 And because you are an administrator, you can access extra options, like the global view of the schedule, timesheets of your whole studio, and workflow customization.

-The next drop-down menu is here to help you navigate through the different pages of the production.
+The next dropdown menu is here to help you navigate through the different pages of the production.
 You always start with the asset page, but you can switch to shots, sequence, statistics, team, and breakdown.
-With this drop-down menu, you can change the production setting (including the workflow).
+This dropdown menu lets you change the production setting (including the workflow).

-Then, the bell shows you your notification (assignation, comments, tag), the last icon before your avatar is the documentation button.
+Then, the bell shows you your notification (assignation, comments, tag)Notification, the last icon before your avatar is the documentation button. documentation button

-And then your avatar to open your menu (setting, documentation, etc.)
+Then, use your avatar to open your menu (setting, documentation, etc.).

 The second part of the screen is common to the asset and shot page.
 This part always sticks to the top of the page, even if you scroll down.